jaliliB21/Building-a-chain-store-management-system/README.md

 that the general manager of the system can add employees and store managers and provide a username and password for them to enter the site The general manager can add a new store
 And the store manager and the general manager both have the possibility to add news, but only the general manager is allowed to add a new store and a new employee.

+This site has three main sections:

+1- Employees page where all users can see all the employees and managers of the stores in the collection 2- Stores page where all branches with their specifications can be seen 3- The news page where all the news in the collection are displayed

+All these 3 sections are visible only to logged in users.